hantrungkien/load-more-tab-bar/README.md

 <h1 align="center">Load More Tab Bar</h1>

-<p align="center">Load More Tab Bar is a Flutter package that provides a dynamic tab bar with a scrollable, load more and awesome other functions.</p><br>
+<p align="center">Load More Tab Bar is a Flutter package that provides a dynamic tab bar with a scrollable, load more, keep scroll position when tabs length is changed and awesome other functions.</p><br>

 <p align="center"><img src="https://github.com/hantrungkien/load-more-tab-bar/blob/main/media/screen_record.gif?raw=true" width="256"/></p><br>